rossta/rossta.github.com/source/blog/2015-11-23-generate-pascals-triangle-with-ruby-enumerator.md

 end
 ```

-The thing that excites me about this implementation is we can apply enumerable
-methods with the enumerator, like chaining `Enumerator#with_index` and using `Enumerator#each` to
-print a "pretty" triangle of each row with its row number.
+The exciting thing about this implementation is we can treat our sequence like a collection and call enumerable methods.
+We can also chain enumerable methods like `Enumerator#with_index` and `Enumerator#each` to print a "pretty" triangle of each row with its row number.

 ```ruby
 pascals_triangle.with_index(1).take(10).each do |row, i|